notofonts/noto-fonts/README.md

 Noto’s goal is to provide a beautiful reading experience for all languages.
 In visual harmony when multiple languages share a page.
 With multiple styles and weights.

-Noto covers all major languages of the world, plus many minority and historical languages; ssee http://www.google.com/get/noto.
+Noto covers all major languages of the world, plus many minority and historical languages; see http://www.google.com/get/noto.
 All fonts are published under the [SIL Open Font License, Version 1.1](http://scripts.sil.org/OFL).

 For background, technical details and how to contribute, see the [FAQ](FAQ.md).